 At the end of summer, daffodils are rarely top-of-mind.
-But this is precisely the time when you should be ordering them.
+But this is precisely the time when you need to be ordering them.
 And this is especially true for the more sought-after, unusual varieties.
 Why stick with yellow trumpets when daffodils come in so many other colors, shapes and sizes?
 See below if one or more of these different types of daffodils wouldn’t be the perfect fit for your 2021 spring garden.
 Continue reading →

-Recently my email box has been overflowing with questions from readers worried about the unusually warm winter we’ve been experiencing.
-Many of the questions center on daffodils, in particular, what to do with unruly bulbs.
-In replying, I first spoke with a few of my local nursery experts to gain their opinion.
-Following are five of my readers’ top concerns about daffodil bulbs and what to do about them.
+Recently my inbox has been overflowing with questions from readers worried about the abnormally warm winter we’ve been experiencing.
+Many of the questions center on daffodils; in particular, what to do about unruly bulbs.
+Before replying, I first spoke with a few local nursery experts to gain their advice.
+Here are five of my readers’ top concerns about daffodil bulbs and what to do about them.
 Continue reading →

 To all appearances, it seems impossible.
 It’s February, and tiny white flowers are popping up out of the frozen soil.
 Snowdrops, or Galanthus, are for many the true harbingers of spring.
 If you ask me, they’re also a powerful symbol of resilience as, one by one, they infuse the cold weather months with a new shade of meaning.
 Continue reading →

 Every year, I make a list of things I want to achieve or change in my garden.
 But the year passes, I get busy planning my clients’ landscapes and before I know it, it’s mid summer.
 That is not an ideal time to start something new in the garden.

 I’ve promised myself that this year, however, will be different.
 All those ideas I’ve jotted down in my garden notebook?
 I plan to convert at least some of them into reality.
 And January is the perfect time to sit down and create a plan for just how all of it will happen.
 Continue reading →